apurvwagh/DevOps-interview-questions-/Aws-senerio-set1.md

 I would deploy a NAT Gateway in a public subnet and associate an Elastic IP with it.
 The private subnet route table would send all outbound traffic (0.0.0.0/0) to the NAT Gateway, while the NAT Gateway routes traffic through the Internet Gateway.
 This allows private instances to download updates and access external services without exposing them directly to the internet.”

+10) Your application needs to access AWS services, such as S3 securely within your VPC.
+How would you achieve this?

+Ans: To securely access AWS services within the VPC, we can use VPC endpoints.
+VPC endpoints allow instances in the VPC to communicate with AWS services privately, without requiring internet gateways or NAT gateways.
+  We can create VPC endpoints for specific AWS services, such as S3 and DynamoDB, and associate them with the VPC.
+  This enables secure and efficient communication between the instances in the VPC and the AWS services.

+  Interviewer:

+What are the types of VPC Endpoints?

+Answer:

+Gateway Endpoint

+Supported services:

+* Amazon S3
+* Amazon DynamoDB

+Works through route tables.

+⸻

+Interface Endpoint (PrivateLink)

+Supported services:

+* AWS Secrets Manager
+* Amazon CloudWatch
+* Amazon ECR
+* AWS Systems Manager

+Creates ENIs (Elastic Network Interfaces) in your subnet.

+Interviewer:

+You want a fully private VPC with no NAT Gateway.
+What endpoints would you create?

+Answer:

+Typically:

+* S3 Gateway Endpoint
+* DynamoDB Gateway Endpoint
+* ECR API Interface Endpoint
+* ECR DKR Interface Endpoint
+* CloudWatch Interface Endpoint
+* Systems Manager Interface Endpoint
+* Secrets Manager Interface Endpoint
+* STS Interface Endpoint

+This enables:

+* Image pulls
+* Logging
+* Monitoring
+* Secret retrieval
+* Remote administration

+without any internet connectivity.

+⸻

+Real Production Scenario

+Interviewer:

+Have you implemented this in production?

+Answer:

+Yes.

+In a banking environment, EKS worker nodes were deployed in completely private subnets.

+We created:

+* S3 Gateway Endpoint
+* ECR Interface Endpoints
+* CloudWatch Endpoint
+* Systems Manager Endpoint

+As a result:

+* No Internet Gateway dependency
+* No NAT Gateway charges for AWS service traffic
+* Compliance requirements satisfied
+* All AWS service communication remained private

+⸻

+“I would use VPC Endpoints to access AWS services privately from within the VPC.
+For S3 and DynamoDB, I would create Gateway Endpoints, and for services like Secrets Manager, ECR, CloudWatch, and Systems Manager, I would use Interface Endpoints (PrivateLink).
+This keeps traffic on the AWS network, improves security, reduces NAT Gateway dependency, and lowers costs.”